-Where our leads come from: Our leads are sourced directly from decision-makers at companies who have either 1) reached out to us directly or 2) publicly posted in search of an agency.
+Where our leads come from: Our leads are sourced directly from decision-makers at companies who have either 1) reached out to us directly or 2) create a public RFP in search of an agency.
 In short, it means every lead we send is a WARM lead.
 They KNOW they need help and actively looking to hire that help right now.

-How the bidding process works: We’ve gotten hundreds of testimonials from agencies and freelancers who’ve landed clients from the program in as little as a few weeks.
+How the bidding process works: We’ve gotten tons of testimonials from agencies and freelancers all over the world who’ve landed clients from the program in as little as a few weeks.
 Typically the process is as simple as sending in your proposal via email.
 You can reach out to several high quality organizations within hours on day one.

 I honestly believe that Agency LeadsPRO is the best option for 99% web design agencies looking for new leads.
 However, if for whatever reason it’s not for you, here are some other good options you might check out.

 For freelancers or agencies that only work with a very specific technology set, one option might be BuiltWith.
-They won’t be warm leads, but BuiltWith analyzes millions of websites and sends you a list of leads that use the type of framework or platform you request.
+They won’t be warm leads or actively in search of an agency, but BuiltWith analyzes millions of websites and sends you a list of leads that use the type of framework or platform you request.
 So if you only work with Shopify-Plus websites, they can help you find a list of these companies.
 Keep in mind you’ll be reaching out to unsuspecting companies so you’ll have to take a spray-and-pray approach to see success.

 Get Started Finding Web Design Leads